cloudfoundry/cf-crd-explorations/README.md

 Run the hack script to install prerequisites, CF-CRDs and app-validation webhook.

-Below `PATH_TO_GCR_JSON` is a path to the file containing your registry credentials where kpack can push built images.
+Below `PATH_TO_GCR_JSON` is a path to the file containing your registry credentials where buildpack can push built images.
 ```
 hack/install-dependencies.sh -g "$PATH_TO_GCR_JSON"
 ```

 It requires the following environment variables to complete installation:
-- `REGISTRY_TAG_BASE`: Where Kpack built images should be published.
+- `REGISTRY_TAG_BASE`: Where buildpack built images should be published.
 - `PACKAGE_REGISTRY_TAG_BASE`: The app converts packages into single layer OCI images.
 This is the where these images should be published.
 - `REGISTRY_SECRET`: K8s secret for accessing the push/pull from package registry.

 ```
 # Example:
-export REGISTRY_TAG_BASE=gcr.io/cf-relint-greengrass/cf-crd-staging-spike/kpack
+export REGISTRY_TAG_BASE=gcr.io/cf-relint-greengrass/cf-crd-staging-spike/buildpack
 export PACKAGE_REGISTRY_TAG_BASE="gcr.io/cf-relint-greengrass/cf-crd-staging-spike/packages"
 export REGISTRY_SECRET="app-registry-credentials"
 ```